plandes/pamauth/README.md

 to [XWiki].
 This module was inspired by, modeled and written after the [LDAP module].
 The use case and mechanism is very similar.

+This is a pure Java implementation that uses [userauth] library, which wraps [pwauth], which is a command line tool that provides the authentication and commonly available on UNIX/Linux machines as a package.

 ## Motivation